aashari/rag-browser/README.md

 ### Why Use rag-browser?

-- **Explore Webpages**: Quickly analyze a page’s structure and interactive elements.
+- **Explore Webpages**: Quickly analyze a page's structure and interactive elements.
 - **Automate Tasks**: Define and execute browser actions without coding.
 - **Debugging**: Use detailed output to understand page behavior.